 Wieland has served as president of the Florida Workers’ Advocates, a statewide organization of trial attorneys who specialize in workers’ compensation.
 His other areas of practice include personal injury, automobile negligence, insurance disputes, wrongful death, toxic torts and social security disability.

 Wieland completed his undergraduate studies at Presbyterian College in South Carolina before receiving his law degree from The Cumberland School of Law in Birmingham, Alabama.
 He returned to Orlando in 1982 and began practicing law at Walker & Buckmaster, where he stayed for five years.
 He left to partner with another attorney for more than 10 years before forming Wieland, Hilado & DeLattre.
-As one of three attorneys, Wieland prefers the personal interaction between attorneys that can be found only at a smaller firm.
-He is admitted to practice before the Middle Court of Florida and the U.S. Supreme Court.
+As one of four attorneys in the firm, Wieland prefers the personal interaction between attorneys that can be found only at a smaller firm.
+He is admitted to practice in all Florida courts and before the Middle Court of Florida and the U.S. Supreme Court.

 Wieland’s parents inspired him with the idea of giving back to the community.
 His mother was personally recognized by President George W. Bush for having spent over 50 years in continuous volunteer work for the community.
 He is a past-chairman and trustee for the Orlando Area Trust for the Homeless, Chancellor of Anglican Diocese of the East and Anglican Province of America.
 He is married to Kennie Wieland and has two children, Billy and David.